druidmentalized/PSMTutorials/README.md

 - `task5/` - Moon–Earth–Sun orbital simulation using MidPoint method.
   Models Earth’s orbit around the Sun and the Moon’s local orbit around Earth, combining them to show realistic lunar motion.
+- `task6/` – String oscillation simulation using the MidPoint method.
+Models wave propagation on a discretized string fixed at both ends, computes displacement and velocity updates over time, and visualizes shape evolution and energy conservation.

 ---